Symphony Orchestra - Syllabus

 - funerals or weddings in the immediate family.

-- other class conflicts that have been preceded by a written request from the professor.
+- other class conflicts that have been preceded by a written or emailed request from the professor.

 - NOTE: If players are suffering physical pain, such as tendonitis, and wish to not play in a rehearsal, they must give the director a note from their studio teacher with this request.
 They must then remain in the entire rehearsal in their chair, taking notes about the music, fingering along, etc.